savimonty/docker-tensorflow-regression/README.md

-# docker-tensorflow-regression
+# Run Tensorflow in Docker enabled with Nvidia GPU

+Assumption: You have Ubuntu 18.04 with the proper nvidia drivers installed.

-Simple project to play with regression using tensorflow with GPU enabled.
+This is simple project to play with regression using tensorflow with GPU enabled.

-To enable nvidia runtime with Docker
+To enable the nvidia runtime with Docker

 Add the NVIDIA docker repo
 ```